zgreenberg02/TimerSystemProject/README.md

 ![Button wiring](https://github.com/zgreenberg02/TimerSystemProject/blob/master/Images/display.png)
 This diagram shows the wiring for the display, which shows the elapsed time for the participants. <br /> <br />

+### Challenges and Solutions
+During the development of this Timer System, I encountered a few challenges: <br />
+1. Button wiring complexity: The wiring for the buttons required careful planning to ensure reliable operation.
+I designed a clear and concise wiring diagram to help streamline the process. <br />
+2. Remote control integration: Integrating the key fob added a layer of complexity, but I overcame this by researching compatible wireless communication protocols and implementing the necessary software.<br />

+Despite these challenges, I successfully developed a system that meets the gym's needs, allowing for an easy-to-use and efficient timing solution. <br /> <br />

+## Conclusion
+The Timer System was a rewarding project that allowed me to apply my skills in CAD Design, manufacturing, electronics, wiring, and software development.
+It is a practical solution for the gym, providing a streamlined and reliable timing process for participants.
+I am proud to have contributed to the local community and look forward to future impactful opportunities.